orangain/ktcodeshift/README.md

 ## Transform file

 A transform file is a Kotlin script file that defines a lambda function `transform`.
-The `transform` function takes information about the file as an argument and returns the source code of the result of the transformation.
+The `transform` function takes information about the file as an argument and returns the modified source code.

 ```kts
 import ktast.ast.Node